 Cancelling Your Life Insurance Policy

-In life, things change and there is absolutely nothing wrong with this.
+In life, things change and there is absolutely nothing wrong with this. there are several changes in your life that give you reason to re-evaluate your life insurance needs.

-It may be that your income has decreased over time.
+- Your income has decreased over time.

-Perhaps you no longer have any dependents.
+- You no longer have any dependents.

-Or perhaps you’re looking to move over to a cheaper life insurance policy.
+- You’re looking to move over to a cheaper life insurance policy.

 Whatever the case may be, there are a few options available when it comes to cancelling your term life or whole life insurance.